nhs-england-tools/terraform-github-aws-s3-upload/README.md

-# Terraform GitHub AWS S3 Upload
+# Terraform GitHub AWS S3 Upload module

 This module provides the iam role and policy for a GitHub action to use to upload files to an S3 bucket.
 This module includes the following: